acdemiralp/cmake_templates/README.md

 )
 ```
 - Add your third party libraries via the import_library function which creates a cmake library target for the given
 include directories and libraries.
-Note that the first argument of the import_library function is used to
-name the created target and may be anything.
-You may also choose to manually add your libraries to the
+You may also choose to manually add your libraries to the PROJECT_LIBRARIES list.
-PROJECT_LIBRARIES list.
 ```cmake
 #################################################  Dependencies  #################################################
 include(import_library)